RedHenLab/ControversyDetection/README.md

 **Needs optimization**

 Based on the `window_lda_model.py`, it builds a cluster of topics.

+### controversy_scoring.py

+This script takes the topics gotten from LDA model, evaluates them and gives them a controversy score

 ## To-Do
 - Automate the process of controversy detection.